 Any Countryside Cooperative member reaching the age of 70 years old must make an application to have their Equity Credits paid back to them in the form of cash.
 All qualifying members wishing to cash in their equity credits must complete an application sometime after turning 70 years of age and before the end of Countryside Cooperative’s fiscal year.
 Countryside Cooperative’s fiscal year is September 1 through August 31.
 After the close of our fiscal year each application will be reviewed and acted upon by Countryside’s Board of Directors.

-Qualifying members can begin this application process by contacting Debbie at 715-672-8947 or 1-800-236-7585 in our Accounts Payable Department at the Durand Business Office.
+Qualifying members can begin this application process by contacting Countryside Cooperative at 715-672-8947.
+You will be required to fill-out an Equity Retirement Form, download your copy HERE.
 You will need to supply at least one form of proof of age (i.e. driver license, birth certificate).